-As at the date of the Investor Presentation, the Group has approximately 7,000 employees and a significant part of the Group's costs are either directly or indirectly related to personnel costs.
+As at the date of the Investor Presentation, the Group has approximately 7,500 employees and a significant part of the Group's costs are either directly or indirectly related to personnel costs.
 The Group's competitiveness in the market may be adversely affected by an increase in personnel costs if such increase in personnel costs does not affect the Group's competitors to a similar extent and if the Group is not able to pass on these cost changes to its customer prices or to streamline its operations.
-To this effect, the Group also depends on political decisions in the general labor market policy as well as on the outcome of any renegotiations of existing collective bargaining agreements.
-While increases in personnel costs resulting from renegotiated collective bargaining agreements have historically been moderate, a general increase in salaries as a result of new or revised collective bargaining agreements or increases in non-wage labor costs, such as pensions, social security and insurance contributions, may also significantly increase the Group's personnel costs.
-Moreover, increased inflation may increase the Group's cost of service production, through, among others, increasing its personnel costs and other operating costs, and there can be no assurance that the Group will be able to embed such cost increases in its customer prices, should the resulting cost increases be significant.
+To this effect, the Group also depends on political decisions in the general labour market policy as well as on the outcome of any renegotiations of existing collective bargaining agreements.
+While increases in personnel costs resulting from renegotiated collective bargaining agreements have historically been moderate, a general increase in salaries as a result of new or revised collective bargaining agreements or increases in non-wage labour costs, such as pensions, social security and insurance contributions, may also significantly increase the Group's personnel costs and other operating costs, and there can be no assurance that the Group will be able to embed such cost increases in its customer prices, should the resulting cost increases be significant.